Data binding provides a way for developers to create a read/write link between the

 customer row using DataRow.GetChildRows.

-share the same position, then you must make sure that the BindingContext member of
+want them to share the same position, then you must make sure that the BindingContext

-one control differs from the BindingContext member of the other control.
-If they have
+member of one control differs from the BindingContext member of the other control.
+If

-the same BindingContext, they will share the same position in the datasource.
+they have the same BindingContext, they will share the same position in the

-share the same BindingContext, and hence the selection in the ComboBox is
+the same BindingContext, and hence the selection in the ComboBox is synchronized with the

 System.Data.DataRelation relCustOrd;